grame-cncm/faustdoc/src/manual/syntax.md

 ["Wet" -> freeverb]
 ```

-The resulting circuit will have three inputs instead of two, the additional input acting on the values produced by the `"Wet"` widget inside the freeverb expression.

-In the following example, the `"Wet"` widget is modulated by an LFO:
+The resulting circuit will have three inputs instead of two.
+The additional input is for the `"Wet"` widget.
+It acts on the values produced by the widget inside the freeverb expression.
+By default, the additional input signal, and the widget signal are multiplied together.
+In the following example, an external LFO is connected to this additional input:

 ```
 lfo(10, 0.5), _, _ : ["Wet" -> freeverb]